manuparra/dlaas/README.md

 ### Deployment of the Datalake as a Service with JupyterHub

-1. Configure Storage on Workers nodes: follow the next steps (TBC).
+:one: Configure Storage on Workers nodes: follow the next steps (TBC).

 This will enable access to the RSE from worker nodes and containers.

-2. Create first configuration:
+:two: Create first configuration:

 a) Go to the header node of kubernetes.